eraofchaos/eraofchaos.github.io/units/Dark Champion.md

  **Description:** <span style="color: #645252;font-size:20px">When the target's HP is less than 40%, Dark Champion buries the target unit under a tombstone for </span><span style="color: black"><span style="color: #48b946;font-size:20px"><span id="str4"></span></span><span style="color: black"><span style="color: #645252;font-size:20px">s.
 The buried unit is silenced and cannot be healed, and is also incapable of moving and attacking.
 During this time, all damage it takes will be shifted to 4 random enemy ranged units.
 While the tombstone still exists, all friendly Necropolis units within range will have </span><span style="color: black"><span style="color: #48b946;font-size:20px"><span id="str5"></span>%</span><span style="color: black"><span style="color: #645252;font-size:20px"> of their Max HP restored per second.
 CD is 28s</span><span style="color: black">

 ### Regular Skill 3 : Bones Monarch
- **Description:** <span style="color: #645252;font-size:20px">unit's damage increased by </span><span style="color: black"><span style="color: #48b946;font-size:20px"><span id="str6"></span>%</span><span style="color: black"><span style="color: #645252;font-size:20px">.
+ **Description:** <span style="color: #645252;font-size:20px">Unit damage reduction and unit damage increases by  </span><span style="color: black"><span style="color: #48b946;font-size:20px"><span id="str6"></span>%</span><span style="color: black"><span style="color: #645252;font-size:20px">.
 HP given by the End of Fate will be increased by an extra 4% for every Necropolis unit on the battlefield.
 HP given by End of Fate will be increased by an extra 1% for every unit the Necropolis summons onto the battlefield.
 HP can be increased by up to 25% by The End of Fate.
 When a friendly hero casts an earth spell, shorten 1 random spell's CD by 4s.</span><span style="color: black">

 ### Faction Special Skill I : Dismal Defense
  **Description:** <span style="color: #645252;font-size:20px">Necropolis units know dismal environments well.
 Increases Unit DMG Reduction when fighting against units suffering from Low Morale by </span><span style="color: black"><span style="color: #48b946;font-size:20px"><span id="str7"></span>%</span><span style="color: black"><span style="color: #645252;font-size:20px">.</span><span style="color: black">